nextflow-io/nextflow/docs/aws.md

 aws {
     batch {
-        // NOTE: this setting is only required if the AWS CLI tool is installed in a custom AMI cliPath = '/home/ec2-user/miniconda/bin/aws'
+        // NOTE: this setting is only required if the AWS CLI is installed in a custom AMI cliPath = '/home/ec2-user/miniconda/bin/aws'
     }
     region = 'us-east-1'